georgeNyagura/frontend-test-bed/README.md

 # 🌐 Deployment

 Deploy and serve your applications and assets over a CDN.
-This is requirement so we can view your test immediately without having to clone the repo and build internally.
+This is required so we can view your test immediately without having to clone the repo and build internally.
 Good options for that are:

 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)